 Germany (16.5%), the Netherlands (9.6%), France (8.2%) and the Czech Republic (4.7%) remain among the most important recipients in 2021.

-Germany is a main trade partner of Poland in European Union and the main importer of Polish poultry products.
-Currently 22% of total value of poultry meat and giblets exported from Poland to EU (approximately 74,5 thousand tones yearly) goes to Germany, as well as 35% of poultry livestock and 30% of eggs and eggs preserve (mostly table eggs).
-Germany is also a main buyer of Polish turkey (37% of volume), duck (50% of volume) and goose meat (40% of volume).
+Germany is our main trading partner and recipient of poultry products in the European Union.
+Currently, 21.8% (by value) of poultry meat and offal exported from Poland to the EU is exported to Germany (approximately 74.5 thousand tonnes per year).
+Germany also receives 35% of live poultry and 30% of eggs and egg products exported from Poland (mainly table eggs in shells).
+Germany is also the main recipient of Polish turkey meat (37% of the volume), duck meat (about 50% of the volume), and goose meat (40% of the volume).

 The Netherlands is the second largest importer of Polish poultry in Europe (10.12% by value).
 It is also the second largest recipient of Polish eggs and egg products after Germany – exports to the Netherlands amount to 16% in value, and the volume of purchases of egg products by the Netherlands has recorded significant increases (according to the latest data, 15%, which translates into 26.2 thousand tons products).

 France is the third largest importer of Polish poultry in Europe (10.8% by value).
 It mainly imports chicken meat and offal (27.4 thousand tonnes).
 France also receives 15% of the export value of Polish poultry products.
 France is also the second largest importer of the meat of our native geese and turkeys.